dstein64/pyfms/README.md

 ### Initializing a Model

 A factorization machine is created with *FactorizationMachineClassifier* for a binary classification problem, or FactorizationMachineRegressor for regression.
-Each constructor requires an argument specifying the number of features.
+The constructors requires an argument specifying the number of features.

     >>> model = pyfm.FactorizationMachineRegressor(20)